Dewald844/Terminal_Arcade/README.md

 Collection of arcade game from the 70's, Only for me to learn the Rust language while having fun

-All game are free to play and by no means a way for me to benefit financially
+All games are free to play and by no means a way for me to benefit financially

 ---